Leyton Schnellert, BEd MEd PhD (British Columbia)

 SOCIAL MEDIA: @LeytonSchnell

-Research and Teaching Areas: inclusive education, teacher professional development, middle years education, teacher inquiry, literacy learning, English language arts, classroom assessment
+Research and Teaching Areas: inclusive education, teacher professional development, rural education, middle years education, teacher inquiry, literacy learning, and self-regulated learning.

 Dr. Schnellert researches teacher learning, practice, and collaboration.
 In particular he attends to how teacher professional development relates to student diversity, inclusive education, self- and co-regulation, and literacy instruction.
 His research grapples with the challenge of designing and facilitating teacher professional development that bridges theory and practice so as to achieve valued outcomes for students.
 Studies include:

-- classroom teachers and special education teachers working as partners to improve their writing instruction and increase access to learning for students in inclusive classrooms (Schnellert & Butler 2009, 2010, 2011, 2012);
+classroom teachers and special education teachers in rural, remote and urban settings working as partners to improve their literacy instruction based on students’ funds of knowledge to increase access to learning for students in inclusive classrooms (Butler, Schnellert & Cartier, 2013, Butler, Schnellert & Cartier, et al., 2011; Schnellert & Butler, 2014; Schnellert, Butler & Higginson, 2008; Schnellert, Kozak & Moore, 2015);

 Dr. Schnellert’s program of research addresses questions such as: